Some meetings definitely could have been emails. However, others simply have to happen.

 “I’m sorry, could you repeat that, please?”

-“Can you run that by me one more time, please?”
+“Can you go over that one more time, please?”

 “I’m afraid I didn’t quite understand that.
 Could you say it one more time, please?”